-198. The FIA will announce annually, after the Spring meeting of the FIA, its Championships for the next year and the events counting towards these Championships.
-If, subsequently, any event withdraws it will lose its international status for the year in question.
+- 198. The FIA will announce annually, before 31 October, its Championships for the next year and the calendar of the events counting towards these Championships.
+If, subsequently, any event withdraws it will lose its international status for the year in question. - 199.
+The FIA will announce before 31 December any changes to Appendix J and to the technical rules of the Championships.